Author: Mary Beard

 Genre: Non-fiction, feminism, gender theory

 To anyone who has been a woman in society in the last ten years, a lot of the topics covered in Mary Beard’s book will not come as a surprise.
-Women and Power are the collected texts of two lectures she gave, with a preface and afterword for context, and they deal with women in politics and the workplace using her own experience and classical history as a touchpoint.
+Women and Power is the collected texts of two lectures she gave, with a preface and afterword for context, and they deal with women in politics and the workplace using her own experience and classical history as a touchpoint.

 Evidently the issues mentioned can be traced back to Classical Rome and Greece, but the reason I specify particularly the last ten years as a time period is that she mentions specifically the way the internet treats women – both discussing her own experiences on Twitter, and the treatment of female politicians in recent years.
 Beard touches on the history of women’s rights, but her focus is on how they stand now, in today’s society.
 Each lecture is framed as a chapter – the first looking at the way women have been silenced in public, political and professional spaces; whilst the second considers rhetorical aggression against women in positions of power, and the assumption of masculine traits associated with this.